radupotop/mailboxdb/README.md

     - raw message bytes in RawMsg
     - per-message metadata in MsgMeta (from/to/subject/date/uid/has_attachments)
     - attachment metadata in AttachmentMeta with a many-to-many link to the raw message
-- The DB schema is defined in mailboxdb/model.py and uses Peewee with SQLite at database/messages.db. mailboxdb/bootstrap.py creates the tables.
+- The DB schema is defined in mailboxdb/model.py and uses Peewee with SQLite at database/messages.db.
+Migrations live in migrations/ and are applied via mailboxdb/run.py --migrate.
 - Logging is basic and configured in mailboxdb/logger.py.
 - Test helpers in tests/ generate/upload sample emails; doc/docker-dovecot.md and docker-compose.yml support a local Dovecot IMAP instance for testing.